anand0xff/ADASS/README.md

 # ADASS
 AMI Data Analysis Summary Site

 Push-down stack of AMI and KP data analysis 'milestones' or notable results to help AMI data analysis improve.

-Create subdirectories - eg ./images, or ./oifits. ./kpfits for *small* files you link to in the table below
+Subdirectories - eg ./figures, or ./oifits. ./kpfits for *small* files to support summary below

 Create links to eg drivercode you used, etc etc.  Commit hash numbers identifying versions of implaneia/amical/candid/... might be helpful also.